ayalamauric/twitter-drone/README.md

 Setup
 -----

-Define your environment variables inside the `.env` file:
+Create a `.env` file to define your environment variables:

 ```
 TWITTER_CONSUMER_KEY=